peacej/blog6/content/2019-03-21-how-to-be-an-awesome-data-science-manager.md

 ---
-title: "How To Be An Awesome Data Science Manager"
+title: How To Be An Awesome Data Science Manager
 date: 2019-03-21
 category: Working as a data scientist
 tags: data science,communication